rpglab/rpglab.github.io/people/_posts/2022-08-23-Rida-Fatima.md

 ---

-Rida Fatima is an incoming PhD student at the RPG lab (Fall 2022) at University of Houston.
+Rida Fatima is an incoming PhD student at the RPG lab (Spring 2023) at University of Houston.

 # Education
-Ph.D., Electrical Engineering, University of Houston, Texas, 2022.08 - present
+Ph.D., Electrical Engineering (Power), University of Houston, Texas, 2023.01 -

 M.S., Electrical Engineering (Power), National University of Sciences and technology, Pakistan, 2018